Otoplasty / Pinnaplasty

 Prolonged redness of scars

-All these complications can be minimised by sticking to pre and post-operative guidelines
+All these complications can be minimised by sticking to simple pre-operative and post-operative guidelines.